yalmip/yalmip.github.io/_posts/commands/2016-09-17-sdpsettings.md

 ### !solver

 In the code above, we told YALMIP to use the solver DSDP, and to run in silent mode.
-The possible values to give to the field solver can be found in the solver documentation, or simply study the structure returned by [sdpsettings].
+The possible values to give to the field solver can be found in the solver documentation, or simply study the structure returned by [sdpsettings](/command/sdpsettings).
 If the solver DSDP not is found, an error message will be reported.
 To let YALMIP select the solver, use the default solver tag ''.
 If you give a comma-separated list of solvers such as 'dsdp,csdp,sdpa', YALMIP will select based on this preference.
 If you add a wildcard in the end 'dsdp,csdp,sdpa,*', YALMIP will select another solver if none of the solvers in the list were found.

 ### !verbose